Ostwald color system: The charts

 The Color Harmony Manual is made up of charts of colored chips representing a color space.
-The overall shape of a chart is an equilateral triangle made up of 28 samples.
+Ostwald proposed his theory in a 3-dimensional double cone shape.
+This spinning top solid shape comprised 24 triangles or charts (up to the manual's first two editions).
+The overall shape of a chart is an equilateral triangle array made up of 28 samples.
 Each chart is made up of samples of approximately the same hue.
 Each chart has one sample with the greatest purity.
 This sample is the far point of the triangle.
 A series of five samples with increasing reflectance and decreasing purity are on the upper edge of the triangle.
 It ends with an almost-gray modification of the original pure hue.
 A series of five samples with decreasing reflectance and decreasing purity are on the lower edge of the triangle.
 It ends with an almost-black modification of the original hue.
 Between these light and dark series are other samples of intermediate reflectance and purity.

+Ostwald's colour theory categorized colours into three groups: neutral colours (combinations of black and white), pure “full colours” (containing no black or white) and mixed colours (combinations of colours with black and/or white).
+Hence, each triangle or chart (representing a particular hue) contained 28 monochromatic colour samples arranged in a pattern of neutral, full, and mixed colours.

 All color samples on the same chart have almost the same dominant wavelength.
 All color samples in the same vertical row have almost the same dominant wavelength and purity, making the only difference the reflectances.

-Color samples made from clear cellulose acetate sheets with one side coated with an opaque colored lacquer.
-This ensures that both sides are the same color while one side is glossy and the other is matte.
+Color samples were made from clear cellulose acetate sheets with one side coated with an opaque colored lacquer.
+This ensured that both sides are the same color while one side is glossy and the other is matte.